 There are also many things that people with depression can do to help themselves recover and stay well.
 The important thing is to find the proper treatment and the right health professional for a person's needs.

 Besides going into therapy and taking prescription drugs, there is a lot that you can do yourself to overcome depression.
 These natural ways of dealing with depression can help you fight negative thoughts and ultimately overcome severe sadness.

-Meditation: An analysis of over 18.000 scientific studies revealed that meditation is an effective tool that can aid sufferers of several mental disorders and, in particular, depression.
+Meditation: An analysis of over 18.000 scientific studies revealed that meditation is an effective tool that can aid sufferers of several mental disorders, including depression.
 Practicing mindfulness positively affects serotonin and gamma-aminobutyric acid, neurotransmitters that make you feel happy and relaxed.
 Furthermore, meditating reduces cortisol levels - a hormone that significantly negatively affects stress and brings about positive results.